fardinnb864457h/dhara-stream/README.md

 - **Responsive Design**: Works on various screen sizes
 - **Cross-Platform**: Available for Windows, macOS, and Linux

+## Disclaimer

+This TV streaming application is developed solely for educational and learning purposes.
+It utilizes third-party streaming sources and allows users to add their own streaming sources.
+The developer does not host, provide, or endorse any streaming content accessible through this application.
+The application does not include or distribute any copyrighted content.
+Any streaming sources used are provided by third parties or added by users.
+Users are solely responsible for ensuring that the streaming sources they add comply with all applicable laws, regulations, and licensing agreements in their jurisdiction.
+- This application is provided "as is" under the MIT License, with no warranties or guarantees of any kind, including but not limited to functionality, availability, or legality of use.
+- This application is intended for learning and demonstration purposes.
+It should not be used for commercial purposes or in any way that violates intellectual property rights or local laws.
+- The developer is not responsible for the reliability, security, or content of third-party streaming sources, which may expose users to risks such as malware, data breaches, or illegal content.

 ## Installation

 ### Prerequisites